//

 In the alternative, an employer may develop an equivalent written notice containing the required information:

-• the definition and illegality of sexual harassment under state and federal law
+• The definition and illegality of sexual harassment under state and federal law

-• a description of sexual harassment with examples
+• A description of sexual harassment with examples

-• the employer’s internal complaint process available to employees
+• The employer’s internal complaint process available to employees

 • legal remedies and the complaint process available through the California Department of Fair Employment and Housing (DFEH)

-• directions on how to contact the DFEH
+• Directions on how to contact the DFEH

-• the protection against retaliation
+• The protection against retaliation

 Yes, including those summarized below.